 Siren.
 Real or imagined?
 Martin threw his backpack over one shoulder and struggled over a fence in the opposite direction, just to be sure.

-Quid, no dollars.
+Pounds, no…dollars.
 Checked his other pocket.
 Plenty.
 Plus an ATM card he should use as soon as possible and certainly long before arriving at JFK.
-But then…he’d couldn’t bloody well buy a ticket for international travel without using his real name could he?
+But then he couldn’t bloody well buy a ticket for international travel without using his real name, could he?
 Would he have to stay in the States?
-Hell, he couldn’t even sneak into Canada or Mexico any more.
+Could he fly at all?

 “Yo, what choo doin’ in my yard, chump!”

 Real or imagined?
 Martin looked over his shoulder.
-Guy running after him looked like he weighed the better part of 200 kg.
-Even his footfalls resonated in the ground under Martin’s feet, as if the T-rex was after him.
+Chap running after him looked like he weighed the better part of 200 kilos, with footfalls resonating in the ground as if he were the T-rex.
 Martin’s vault over the fence in front of him was the stuff of the Olympics.

 Safe on the sidewalk.
 So what if it was bright pink and wobbly.
-Martin just hoped the ATM he spotted at the corner deli was real.
+He just hoped the ATM he spotted at the corner deli was real.

 It felt real, unlike the T-rex’s teeth.
 Martin stumbled through the necessary and tried to empty out his account.
 Sadly the message telling him he could only take out a max of $800 turned out to be equally real.